-Counsellor item code Service Service description Requires insurer pre-approval via AHRR Maximum fee (\$) (excl.
-GST) Case conferences must: seek to clarify the worker's capacity for work, barriers to return to work, and strategies to overcome these barriers be an open forum to ensure parties are aligned with respect to expectations and direction of the worker's recovery at work or return to suitable employment.
-The counsellor is to retain file notes of the case conference, including date, duration, participants, topics and outcomes.
+Counsellor item code 1 Service 2 Service description 3 Requires insurer pre-approval 4 Maximum fee (\$) (excl.
+GST) 5 treatment.
+These are considered a normal interaction between the referring doctor and practitioner.
+The practitioner is to retain file notes of the case conference, including date, duration, participants, topics and outcomes.
 This information may be required for invoicing or auditing purposes.
-COUOO6 Travel costs Travel costs can be claimed when the most appropriate clinical management of the worker requires the counsellor to travel away from their normal place of practice.
-The rate per kilometre applies only to the number of kilometres of travel reasonably involved with the treatment.
-Travel costs cannot be claimed where: the counsellor provides services to facilities such as private hospitals the counsellor does not have (or is employed by a business that does not have) a commercial place of business for the delivery of psychological and/or counselling treatment services (e.g. mobile practice).
-Where multiple workers are being treated in the same visit to a facility or in the same geographical area on the same day, the reasonable travel charge must be divided evenly between those workers.
-Yes Use of private motor vehicle : 68 cents per kilometre (+GST)
+COU006 Travel costs Travel costs can be claimed when the most appropriate clinical management of the worker requires the counsellor to travel away from their normal practice.
+The rate per kilometre applies only to the number of kilometres of travel reasonably involved and directly related to the treatment.
+Travel costs cannot be claimed where: • the counsellor provides services to facilities on a regular or contracted basis such as private hospitals • the counsellor does not have (or is employed by a business that does not have) a normal practice for the delivery of psychological and/or counselling treatment services (e.g. mobile practice).
+Where multiple workers are being treated in the same visit to a facility or in the same geographical area on the same day, the reasonable travel charge must be divided evenly between those claims.
+Yes Use of private motor vehicle: 72 cents per kilometre (+GST) COU020 Incidental expenses Items the worker takes with them for independent use at home e.g. relaxation CDs, Insurer pre-approval is not required for up to \$110 per claim for reasonable incidental expenses.
+Cost price including postage/freight

-Counsellor item code Service Service description Requires insurer pre-approval via AHRR Maximum fee (\$) (excl.
-GST) COU020 Incidental expenses Items the worker takes with them for independent use at home e.g. relaxation CDs, books etc. This does not apply to consumables used during a consultation or exercise handouts.
-Insurer pre-approval is not required for up to \$110 per claim for reasonable incidental expenses.
-Cost price including postage/freight Note: This code does not apply to external facility fees Above \$110 requires insurer pre- approval.
-WCO005 Providing copies of clinical notes and records where clinical records are maintained electronically Note: The practitioner/practice should not provide or bill for hard copy clinical records if they are maintained electronically.
-Yes, provided at request of insurer Flat fee of \$60 (+GST) (inclusive of postage and handling).
-Providing copies of clinical notes and records where clinical records are kept in hard copy \$38 (+GST) for 33 pages or less.
+Counsellor item code 1 Service 2 Service description 3 Requires insurer pre-approval 4 Maximum fee (\$) (excl.
+GST) 5 books etc. This does not apply to consumables used during a consultation or exercise handouts.
+Note: This code does not apply to external facility fees.
+Above \$110 requires insurer pre- approval.
+WC0005 Providing copies of clinical notes and records where clinical records are maintained electronically Note: The practitioner/practice should not Flat fee of \$62.00 (+GST) (inclusive of postage and handling).
+Providing copies of clinical notes and records where clinical records are kept in hard copy provide or bill for hard copy clinical records if they are maintained electronically.
+Yes, provided at request of insurer] \$39.30 (+GST) for 33 pages or less.
 An additional \$1.40 (+GST) per page if more than 33 pages.
-These fees include postage and handling OAS003 Submission of a first Allied Health Recovery Request (AHRR) only This fee applies to the first Allied Health Recovery Request completed and submitted to the insurer for the claim.
+These fees include postage and handling OAS003 Submission of an initial Allied Health Recovery Request (AHRR) only This fee applies to the first Allied Health Recovery Request completed and submitted to the insurer for the claim.
 Subsequent AHRR submissions cannot be billed.
-No \$38.00 (+GST)
+No \$40.00 (+GST)